-- The lead school/kura board of trustee's chairperson is accountable for signing off the plan. - The cluster manager is responsible, in conjunction with the principal/tumuaki, for the strategic direction and development of the plan. - Key stakeholders contribute to the development of the plan. - Practice leaders work with the cluster manager to develop the plan.
+- The lead school/kura board presiding member is accountable for signing off the plan.
+Good practice would be for this to be done formally in a board meeting after robust discussion. - The cluster manager is responsible, in conjunction with the principal/tumuaki, for the strategic direction and development of the plan. - Key stakeholders contribute to the development of the plan. - Practice leaders work with the cluster manager to develop the plan. - The RTLB Executive has developed a Strategic Planning template that clusters can chose to use for this purpose.